aosabook/500lines/dagoba/chapter.md

 #### As

-These next three pipetypes work as a group to allow more advanced queries.
+These next four pipetypes work as a group to allow more advanced queries.
 This one just allows you to label the current vertex.
 We'll use that label with the next two pipetypes.

 ```javascript
 Dagoba.addPipetype('as', function(graph, args, gremlin, state) {